-Exempt Research: There are no expiration dates for studies that the IRB certifies as exempt.
-Continuing review is not required.
+- Exempt Research: There are no expiration dates for studies that the IRB certifies as exempt.
+(However, the IRB may require continuing review based on the research, if there is sufficient rationale to require additional monitoring.)

-For initial reviews and continuing reviews, the expiration date will be 1 year (minus 1 day) from the approval date.
+For initial reviews and continuing reviews, the expiration date will be 1 year (minus 1 day) from the approval date for research subject to continuing review.

 At UCSF the approval date is the day when study activities involving human subjects may start; the expiration date is the last day on which activities may continue, unless a new approval is given.